 4. National Museum of Singapore

 The National Museum of Singapore is a great destination for your older family members to reminisce about the history they lived through.
 The Growing Up exhibition showcases items from the 1950s and 1960s, which can help your older family members to relive their memories.
 Your seniors might also enjoy Yip Yew Chong’s life-size murals of the sights and sounds of 20th century Singapore, like street side barbers and provision shops displayed on the LED Wall opposite The Salon.
-Accessible parking for people with special needs and manual wheelchairs are available at the museum, as well as Quiet Spots around the exhibits where your seniors can sit and rest.
+Accessible parking for people with special needs and manual wheelchairs is available at the museum, as well as Quiet Spots around the exhibits where your seniors can sit and rest.

 Address: 93 Stamford Road, S178897